ZhuChara2004/rails5_api_activeadmin/article-en.md

     as an integer starting with `0` where each next number will correspond to a dish type.
     For example: `0 for european`, `1 for pan asian`, `2 for wok` etc.

-2. Migrating Database and creating test data
+2. Migrating Database, configuring controllers and creating test data

     Now I have to migrate the database and create dummy data
     ```Bash